EhudKirsh/NodeJS-Keyboard-Test-And-Unbuffered-Input-Raw-Mode/README.md

 			selectedIndex=(selectedIndex+1)%NumberOfOptions // Cycle forwards
 			renderMenu()
 		break
-		/* These keys don't work if you set them to do certain things in your terminal configuration files like in alacritty.toml and .wezterm.lua.
+		/* These keys don't work if you set them to perform certain actions in your terminal configuration files like in alacritty.toml and .wezterm.lua.
 			I personally set the Page Up and Page Down keys in Alacritty and WezTerm to scroll up and down for example.
 		*/
 		// Use the Keyboard Test script below to find the codes of key presses, including combinations with Shift ⇧, Ctrl and Alt.